awsdocs/aws-certificate-user-guide/doc_source/acm-limits.md

 ## Number of ACM Certificates per Year \(Last 365 Days\)<a name="limit-certs-yearly"></a>

  You can request up to twice your limit of ACM Certificates every year\.
-For example, if your limit is 25, you can request up to 50 ACM Certificates a year\.
-If you request 50 certificates, you must delete 25 during the year to stay within your limit\.
-If you need more than 25 certificates, in this example, you must contact the **AWS Support Center**\.
+For example, if your limit is 1,000, you can request up to 2,000 ACM Certificates a year\.
+You can only have 1,000 certificates at any given time\.
+To request 2,000 certificates in a year, you must delete 1,000 during the year to stay within the limit\.
+If you need more than 1,000 certificates at any given time, you must contact the **AWS Support Center**\.

 **Note**
-Although the preceding table indicates that an account can own up to 100 ACM Certificates, new AWS accounts might start with a lower limit\.
+Although the preceding table indicates that an account can own up to 1,000 ACM Certificates, new AWS accounts might start with a lower limit\.

 ## Number of Domain Names per ACM Certificate<a name="limit-domain-names"></a>